ArtBalan/MineSweeper/README.md

 # MineSweeper
 A simple minesweeper game made in Javascript.
-(The typescript files are already "compiled", I might add theme in the .gitignore )
+(The typescript files are already "compiled", I might add them in the .gitignore )